inkstitch/inkstitch/collections/_docs/en/001-001-install-windows.md

 {: .notice--info }

 <p class="notice--info" style="margin-top: -3.5em !important;">Or watch the project on GitHub:<br /><iframe style="display: inline-block;" src="https://ghbtns.com/github-btn.html?user=inkstitch&repo=inkstitch&type=watch&count=true&v=2" frameborder="0" scrolling="0" width="170px" height="20px"></iframe></p>

-## Manual Setup

-It is possible to install Ink/Stitch manually.
-It is not recommended though - unless you want to help developing the extension.
-In this case, please have a look at the [developer documentation](/developers/inkstitch/manual-setup/) section.